Implicit Coercion

 Function.prototype also has its own .toString() method, which generally returns a String representing the source code of the function.
 Thus, when you concatenate a Function and an empty String you get something like:

-function doSomething(a) {
+function doSomething(a) { return a * a;}

-// expected result: "function doSomething(a) {\n return a * a;\n}"
+doSomething + "";// expected result: "function doSomething(a) {\n return a * a;\n}"

 However, where Symbol.prototype also has a .toString() method, you are not permitted to use a string concatenation operation to implicitly coerce the Symbol to a String representation:

-var sym = Symbol('howdy');
+var sym = Symbol("howdy");

-// expected result: Uncaught TypeError
+sym + "";// expected result: Uncaught TypeError

 Objects are a bit more complicated.
 As discussed previously, an Object will coerce to a String representation following the algorithm defined in the ToPrimitive Abstract Operation.
 First it looks for a [Symbol.toPrimitive] method on the Object in question.
 If [Symbol.toPrimitive] is found, and it returns a String, then that String is what + will use to concatenate.